 Although many cleaning companies might clean up after hoarding, many will walk away when there is an excessive amount of bio hazard issues (animal dung, old and bacteria food, etc ).
 Please also aware that most likely mold will be present, and, if removed or even touched incorrectly, the mold can spread.

 Having over 20 years’ experience in dealing with hoarding and are licensed to remove bio-hazard materials.
 Please call us at the phone number at the top of the page for assistance in hoarding clean up.

 Just call us and we will help you through the clean up process, the only thing you need when calling is the knowledge to move forward with the process.

 Our case managers Josh Rafter, Jeff Cohn, Jon Shubin and technicians are National Organization For Victims Rights Association ( NOVA ) certified and are trained to handle the most sensitive issues with compassion and understanding.

 The cost of cleanup services can vary dramatically from one case to the next.
-Most companies across the nation will provide you with a free estimate and onsite evaluation.
+Most companies across the nation will provide you with an estimate and onsite evaluation.
 They will explain in detail what services are going to be performed as well as any charges that are above and beyond the norm.